Get matched with vetted scholarships and enter our

 What credit score is needed?

 The exact credit score that is required varies from lender to lender.
 Most lenders have a minimum of 670.
 Lenders are more likely to approve applicants with a credit score in the high 700s.
-According to LendEDU, the average credit score for approved borrowers in 2020 was 748.
+The average credit score in 2023 in the U.S. was 715

 Like other private student loans, a refinancing applicant with a credit score in the 700s or 800s is more likely to be approved.
 A higher credit score can also earn you a lower interest rate on the new loan.